ohmjs/ohm/doc/patterns-and-pitfalls.md

   in = "in" ~identifierPart
 ```

-This ensures that (a) the `in` rule won't accidentally match the wrong keyword (like "instanceof"), and (b) it won't match a valid identifer like "inProgress".
+This ensures that (a) the `in` rule won't accidentally match the wrong keyword (like "instanceof"), and (b) it won't match a valid identifier like "inProgress".

 ###  Dealing with Greedy Matching